Zhaopudark/PSComputerManagementZp/Tests/Components/README.md

     The message to be logged.
 - **Inputs**

-    A string to indicate the log message.
+    String.
 - **Outputs**

     None.
 - **Notes**

     If the log file does not exist, it will be created automatically.
 But the creation results will be muted to avoid some errors about bool function's return value.

 ### Write-Log

 - **Description**

-    Write log to a file and output to the console.
+    Can write log to a file and output to the console simultaneously.
+    Logging to a file is the default behavior.
+    Logging to the console is an optional behavior, which can be controlled by the switch parameter `$ShowVerbose`.
 - **Parameter** `$Message`

     The message to be logged.
 - **Parameter** `$ShowVerbose`

-    Whether to show the message in verbose mode.
+    Whether to show the message to the console in verbose mode.
 - **Inputs**

-    A string and a switch.
+    String.
 - **Outputs**

     None.